Mommy Drinking Culture Is A Problem and We Need To Talk About

 The Negative Effects of Heavy Drinking On Your Body

 In addition to battling crippling hangovers that only seem to worsen with age, alcohol has a major impact on your waistline.

 Most people know that excessive drinking causes weight gain, but I have some bad news for you, my friend.
 You don’t even need to drink heavily to feel the effects on your favorite skinny jeans.

-Concisely put, when you consume alcohol, your body stops burning fat in order to process the alcohol.
+When you consume alcohol, your body stops burning fat to process the alcohol.
 What happens to that fat?
 Well, it goes to storage.

 From there, alcohol consumption starts a ripple effect of making poor food choices, indulging in calorically high cocktails and drafts, and becoming increasingly sedentary.

 Alcohol Consumption & Cancer

 Smoking causes lung cancer at an alarming rate.
-We know that and (rightly) encourage people to quit smoking and live a healthier life.
+We know that and (rightly) encourage people to quit smoking and live healthier lives.

 But alcohol consumption also increases cancer risks, and those are rarely talked about.

-According to a recent study, women who consume three alcoholic beverages per week have a 15% higher risk for developing breast cancer than women who don’t drink at all.
+According to a recent study, women who consume three alcoholic beverages per week have a 15% higher risk of developing breast cancer than women who don’t drink at all.

 That risk increases by 10% for each additional drink that a woman has per day.
 If you’re someone who drinks two glasses of wine every day, do that math.

 If you’ve already done battle with breast cancer, drinking alcohol increases the risk of cancer returning in women who had been diagnosed with early-stage breast cancer.

 Alcohol consumption in ANY quantity has been shown to increase the risk of other cancers such as head and neck cancer, esophageal cancer, liver cancer, breast cancer, and colorectal cancer.